 Find out about Emergency Animal Diseases and what you can do to protect your farm and industry.

-Biosecurity emergencies are caused when pests (including locusts), diseases and weeds have a negative impact on the economy, local environment and community.
+Agricultural biosecurity emergencies are caused when pests (including locusts), diseases and weeds have a negative impact on the economy, local environment and community.

 The NSW Department of Primary Industries (DPI) is the appointed combat agency for biosecurity emergencies and works with other agencies such as Local Land Services to prevent, prepare for, respond to and recover from emergencies affecting all animals and plants, both land and water.